DSXiangLi/DecryptPrompt/README.md

 - LVLM eHub: A Comprehensive Evaluation Benchmark for Large VisionLanguage Models

 ### Others
+- Pretraining on the Test Set Is All You Need 哈哈作者你是懂讽刺文学的
 - Learnware: Small Models Do Big
 - The economic potential of generative AI
 - A PhD Student’s Perspective on Research in NLP in the Era of Very Large Language Models